 This population has long been believed to be closely related to Goose Lake redband trout as they have similar physical traits and Goose Lake is known to flood from time to time in the Pit River drainage.
 Recent studies have shown it is even more closely related to the Warner Lakes redband trout.

-This article was authored by Kurt Zeilenga.
+This article was authored by Kurt Zeilenga as part of our Western States Trout Species series.

 Suggestions on how to improve this article may be sent to Kurt@TroutAdventures.org.